eburillo/github-user-search/README.md

 Client-side App to get the list of GitHub repositories for a given user.

-This App was bootstraped with 'create-react-app' and build with React-Redux.
+This App was bootstraped with 'create-react-app' and built with React-Redux.
 Tests are done with Jest.

 ## Running the app